 K. is six years old and attends a special school.
-He has a diagnosis of Asperger’s syndrome and has verbal communication skills and is academically able but has difficulties with transitions resulting in behaviour of concern.
+He has difficulties with transitions which cause him stress.

 K. is six years old and attends a special school.
-He has a diagnosis of Asperger’s syndrome and has verbal communication skills and is academically able but has difficulties with transitions resulting in behaviour of concern.
+He has difficulties with transitions which cause him stress.
 He also requires support with emotional regulation.
 He likes completing his work and has a particular interest in Thomas the Tank Engine.

-K. has difficulty remaining calm and his behaviour can be perceived as challenging when he is transitioned to a different play yard, a different bathroom, to his classroom in the mornings, lining up and making transitions between activities.
+K. can become stressed and dysregulated when he transitions to a different play yard, a different bathroom, to his classroom in the mornings, lining up and making transitions between activities.
 It was observed during these occasions that he will lie down on the floor, bang his fists, hit, bite and throw chairs.
-Telling K. where he is going did not seem to help.
-Typically he is directed to his traffic light chart indicating he has reached the red circle and needs to sit in time out but this frequently escalates his behaviour.

 - Difficulty managing change